akshatbhargava123/bulletproof-nodejs-typeorm/README.md

   I know if you start moving layers into another technology, you will end up with your business/domain logic into npm packages, your routing layer will be pure AWS Lambda functions and your data layer a combination of DynamoDB, Redis, maybe redshift, and Agolia.

   Take a deep breath and go slowly, let the business grow and then scale up your product.
 You will need a team and talented developers anyway.

+### Credits

+Again, all work credit in this repo goes to the Author [Sam Quinn](https://github.com/santiq) as I've just customised it for personal use.